Azure/Solution-Architecture-Questions/docs/architecture.md

 * Technical Roadmap
     * Is this a greenfield or brownfield app?
     * What optimizations do you foresee?
-    * What is your highest technical priorities?
+    * What are your highest technical priorities?